c-tobias/docs/content/en/docs/Bulk Edit/_index.md

 ### Identifier

 The **Identifier** approach allows the user to set criteria for the bulk edit by uploading a list of record identifiers from a .csv file.
 Only .csv files containing one column of record identifiers are accepted for upload in the Bulk edit app.
-If the .csv file contains more than one column, the upload will not be successful and a *Something went wrong* message displays.
+If the .csv file contains more than one column, the upload will not be successful and an error message, "_filename_ is formatted incorrectly.
+Please correct the formatting and upload the file again" displays.

 To set criteria for bulk edit using **Identifier**, follow these steps: